haglobah/nixos-in-production/manuscript/Flakes.md

 This book has leaned pretty heavily on the Nix command line's support for "flakes", but I've glossed over the details of how flakes work despite how much we've already been using them.
 In this chapter I'll give a more patient breakdown of how flakes work and why we use them.

+Most of what this chapter will cover is information that you can already find from other resources, like the [NixOS Wiki page on Flakes](https://nixos.wiki/wiki/Flakes#Flake_schema) or by running `nix help flake`.
+However, I'll still try to explain flakes in my own words and also include my own commentary on "dos" and "don'ts" of using flakes.

 ## Motivation

 You can think of flakes as the package manager for Nix.
 In other words, if we use Nix to build and distribute packages written in other programming languages (e.g.  Go, Haskell, Python), then flakes are how we "build" and distribute Nix packages.